-• Ebbsfleet Academy will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: Ensuring students and parents/carers sign the AUP Providing regular updates on online safety via the website and social media Contacting parents and carers if there is a concern raised via the smoothwall monitoring system.

-- Ebbsfleet Academy will ensure parents and carers understand what systems are used to filter and monitor their children's online use at Academy, what their children are being asked to do online, including the sites they will be asked to access and who from the Academy (if anyone) their child is going to be interacting with online.
-This is achieved by: - Signing the home school agreement and the Acceptable Use Policy - Where the Academy is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+- Ebbsfleet Academy will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - sharing online safety tips and information via the schools website, social media and newsletters. - Ebbsfleet Academy will ensure parents and carers understand what systems are used to filter and monitor their children's online use at Academy, what their children are being asked to do online, including the sites they will be asked to access and who from the Academy (if anyone) their child is going to be interacting with online.
+This is achieved by: - outlining procedures in the acceptable use policy as well as updates via parent information sessions and via email. - Where the Academy is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.